ModernAdvisor Review 2024

 ETF MERs

 In addition to the annual fees, investors pay the MER that is built into the ETFs.
-ModernAdvisor ETFs average about 0.25%, although the total will vary depending on your personal portfolio.
+ModernAdvisor ETFs fees range from 0.12% to 0.26%, although the total will vary depending on your personal portfolio.

 Transfer Fees

 While ModernAdvisor doesn’t directly charge you if you choose to transfer your account to another service, their custodian does.
-Account holders who transfer out of ModernAdvisor can expect to pay $50-125 depending on which custodian is holding their funds.
+Account holders who transfer out of ModernAdvisor can expect to pay $50-$150 depending on which custodian is holding their funds, and whether they are making a partial or full transfer out.

 ModernAdvisor Portfolios